Urban food growing

 Salad production is labour intensive and the end product is nutritious but highly perishable - therefore it makes sense to grow salad as close to where it's consumed as possible.
 The wide variety of salad leaves we grow enables us to practice crop rotation, just one element of the organic practices we follow on our sites.

-Growing a wide variety of salad leaves also means that we can supply box scheme members with a steady supply of something fresh throughout the year, while growing a variety of food groups to help maintain ecological diversity and interest.
 In addition, salad leaves are a high value crop, so that gives us a greater chance of making the whole thing work on a financial basis.